-The world's oldest automaker turns to startups as it hopes to stay abreast of rapid auto tech and mobility developments.
+The world's oldest automaker turns to startups and startup accelerators as it hopes to stay abreast of rapid auto tech and mobility developments.

-Using CB Insights data, we mapped out Daimler’s startup and accelerator activity since 2013 to visualize the quickening pace of its moves over the past year.
-Daimler sells both passenger cars and vans under the Mercedes brand, and manufactures trucks and buses under a wide range of other marques.
-We also included the activity of moovel, its mobility services unit.
+Using CB Insights data, we mapped out Daimler’s startup and accelerator activity since 2014 to visualize the rapid pace of its moves as auto tech investment has rocketed upwards.
+Daimler sells both passenger cars and vans under the Mercedes brand and manufactures trucks and buses under a wide range of other marques.
+We also included the activity of moovel, the German auto giant’s mobility unit that offers several car-sharing and ride-hailing services.

-The absence of a formal corporate VC arm (along the lines of GM Ventures or BMW’s i Ventures) has not prevented Daimler from making a rapid series of moves in startup world as auto tech has shot to the forefront.
-Mobility and ride-hailing services were a key focus, as Daimler (along with other automakers) warily eye the encroachment of transportation network companies like Uber and its competitors.
+The absence of a formal corporate VC arm (along the lines of GM Ventures or BMW’s i Ventures) has not prevented Daimler from making a rapid series of moves in the startup world.
+Mobility and ride-hailing services have been a key focus, as Daimler warily eyes the encroachment of transportation network companies like Uber and its competitor and hedges against a potential decline in direct consumer auto sales.

 Its mobility strategy has proven quite diverse, with Blacklane (Series C), Hailo (corporate majority), FlightCar (asset sale), and Taxibeat (acquisition) all augmenting moovel’s car-sharing and ride-sharing services. moovel’s RideScout also merged with transit ticketing and payments app GlobeSherpa in April 2016 to form moovel North America.

-Beyond mobility, Daimler has taken a particular interest in autonomous delivery robots, investing in both aerial drone startup Matternet and ground-based robot maker Starship Technologies in the closing months of 2016.
+The German OEM’s other recent investment in the China-based Momenta represents its first stake in a startup working on roadgoing autonomous vehicles.
+Beyond car-based mobility, Daimler has taken a particular interest in autonomous delivery robots, investing in both aerial drone startup Matternet and ground-based robot maker Starship Technologies in the closing months of 2016.
 The automaker has shown off electric delivery van “mothership” concepts for both startups’ drones.

 Looking for more data on automaker startup activity?
 Sign up for CB Insights tech market intelligence platform free below.